+Official Withdrawal.
 An official withdrawal from the law school is processed by the Dean of Students.
-It is the student's responsibility to ensure that his/her withdrawal request has been approved and processed.
-The last date for which tuition is charged is the last date of attendance, or the date when the student initially contacts the Dean of Students or his/her designee.
+It is the responsibility of the student to ensure that their withdrawal request has been approved and processed.
+The last date for which tuition is charged is the last date of attendance or the date when the student initially contacts the Dean of Students or their designee.
 The Dean of Students communicates the official withdrawal date to the Finance Office.
 The official date may result in a tuition refund, no refund/nothing owed, or a remaining tuition liability amount to be paid to the school.
-Scholarship credits will be recalculated accordingly and if federal student loans were used to pay any portion of the semester's tuition and fee charge, a Return to Title IV calculation will be performed.
+Scholarship credits will be recalculated accordingly and if federal student loans were used to pay any portion of the semester's tuition and fee charge, a Return to Title

+IV calculation will be performed.
 Student fees are mandatory and are not refunded to the student.

+Unofficial (Administrative) Withdrawal.
 A student who stops attending all classes due to illness, accident, grievous personal loss or other circumstances beyond the student's control will be reviewed by the Dean of Students to determine the appropriate withdrawal date.
-Students who stop attending all classes without notice to the Dean of Students or a mitigating event are considered to have withdrawn unofficially and will have tuition liability calculated based on the date approved by the Dean of Students.
+Students who stop attending all classes without notice to the Dean of Students or a mitigating event are considered to have withdrawn unofficially and will have tuition liability calculated based on the date approved by the Dean of Students, which is either the last date of attendance, the last date the student logged in, or the 50% mark of the semester, whichever is known.